acetous/Simple-OCCI-Client/README.md

 ### The last snapshot preview

+This method is now unsupported.
+Chrome does not allow the installation of plugins from 3rd party sources any more.
+See "The cutting edge development version" for another way to install the extension.

 1. Remove a previous install snapshot release of this extension (right-click the icon and choose "Uninstall").
 1. Click on Downloads on [GitHub](https://github.com/acetous/Simple-OCCI-Client).
 1. Choose your snapshot release (it's a crx-file).